CMSgov/dpc-static-site/src/_pages/api-documentation/get-bearer-token.md

 - Your Private Key ([Create Public/Private Keys]({{ "/api-documentation/get-sandbox-credentials.html#3-create-a-public-key" | relative_url }}))
 - A registered Client Token ([Generate a client token]({{ "/api-documentation/get-sandbox-credentials.html#2-generate-a-client-token-in-the-sandbox-site" | relative_url }}))
-- Your Public Key ID ([Get a specific public key]({{ "/api-documentation/get-access-token/manage-credentials.html#get-a-specific-public-key" | relative_url }}))
+- Your Public Key ID ([Get a specific public key]({{ "/api-documentation/get-bearer-token/manage-credentials.html#get-a-specific-public-key" | relative_url }}))

 <a class="usa-button" href="{{ "/jwt-tool.html" | relative_url }}" target="_blank">JWT Creation Tool</a>

-## 2. Create an access token
+## 2. Create a bearer token
-An access token makes sure every request or interaction with the API can be traced back to the person who created the client token.
+A bearer token makes sure every request or interaction with the API can be traced back to the person who created the client token.

-{% include alert.html variant="warning" text="The access token must be set in the Authorization header in every API request and has a maximum expiration time of 5 minutes." slim="true" classNames="measure-6" %}
+{% include alert.html variant="warning" text="The bearer token must be set in the Authorization header in every API request and has a maximum expiration time of 5 minutes." slim="true" classNames="measure-6" %}

 **Example header**
 {% capture snippet %}
-Authorization: Bearer {ACCESS_TOKEN}
+Authorization: Bearer {BEARER_TOKEN}
 {% endcapture %}
 {% include copy_snippet.html code=snippet language="http" %}

-To create an `ACCESS_TOKEN`, submit a valid JWT to the `/Token/auth` endpoint via a `POST` request.
+To create a `BEARER_TOKEN`, submit a valid JWT to the `/Token/auth` endpoint via a `POST` request.
 The `POST` request body's Content Type must be `application/x-www-form-urlencoded`.
 The body of the request must be URL encoded.

 **Example request**
 {% capture snippet %}